GoogleCloudPlatform/ops-agent/dev-docs/connect-to-windows-vm.md

 performance.
 And the UI windows scrolling is not very user friendly.
 This may fit in a use case where you just want to spot check something simple. `Microsoft Remote Desktop (Mac)` takes longer for the initial setup, but is recommended for non-trivial interactions with Windows VMs.
+[Remmina](https://remmina.org/) is the alternative on Linux-based sytems.

 ## Microsoft Remote Desktop (Mac)